 What is Wetlands 101?

-Wetlands 101 is a convenient, self-study option for busy professionals across Canada.
+Wetlands 101: An Introduction to Boreal Wetlands online course is a convenient, self-study option for busy professionals across Canada.
 Learn about boreal wetland types, characteristics, functions and values, learn to classify boreal wetlands and explore practical examples to apply this information in your work.

 Why train with us?

 We know wetlands.
 Reliable wetland information will help you increase your understanding of boreal wetlands and aid you to support decision-making when working in and around wetlands.
 If you are committed to sustainable wetland management in Canada’s boreal forest, our wetlands 101 training will give you the working knowledge necessary to implement the steps you require to make this happen.